How Your Thoughts Change Your Biology: Mind-Body Health

 Author: Rohan Smith | Functional Medicine Practitioner | Adelaide, SA

-The brain continuously interprets internal and external stimuli and translates them into biochemical signals via neurotransmitters, hormones, and autonomic nervous system activity.
-These signals influence organ systems throughout the body, including the immune, gastrointestinal, endocrine, and cardiovascular systems (1,4).
+The brain continuously translates cognitive and emotional states into biochemical signals via neurotransmitters, neuropeptides, and autonomic nervous system pathways.
+These signals regulate organ systems throughout the body, including the immune, gastrointestinal, endocrine, and cardiovascular systems (1,4).
+As Eric Kandel describes in Principles of Neural Science, the central nervous system functions as an integrative hub that converts perception into physiological output.

-Psychological stress is associated with increased sympathetic nervous system activation and cortisol secretion, which can alter glucose regulation, immune surveillance, gut permeability, and thyroid signalling (2,5).
+Psychological stress is associated with increased sympathetic nervous system activation and cortisol secretion via the hypothalamic-pituitary-adrenal (HPA) axis, which can alter glucose regulation, natural killer (NK) cell activity, gut permeability, and thyroid signalling (2,5).
 This does not suggest that thoughts directly cause disease; rather, cognitive and emotional states act as biologically relevant modifiers of physiological processes.
-This framework is central to understanding the interaction between stress physiology and mind–body stress responses in chronic illness.
+This framework is central to understanding the interaction between stress physiology and mind-body stress responses in chronic illness.

 Demonstrating the Mind-Body Connection: Sensory Imagery and Physiology